wix-incubator/eslint-plugin-lodash/docs/rules/path-style.md

 The array syntax is quicker when accessing deep paths within objects, but not necessarily when using a shallow path (e.g. `_.get(x, 'a');`).

-For more information, check out the [Lodash documentation for `_.property`](https://lodash.com/docs#property), or [this example of JSPerf](http://jsperf.com/lodash-get-vs-monster-method/5) that illustrates the difference
+For more information, check out the [Lodash documentation for `_.property`](https://lodash.com/docs#property), or [this example of JSPerf](http://jsperf.com/lodash-get-vs-monster-method/5) that illustrates the difference.

 ## Rule Details